nouelivan/C-Programming/README.md

 # C-Programming
-A few projects programmed in the C language.
+A few projects programmed in the C++ language.